udayputtireddi/SportSmart/README.md

 # Sports Equipment E-Commerce Website

 ## Overview
 This project is a comprehensive sports equipment e-commerce website built using HTML, CSS, and JavaScript.
-The website features multiple pages including a homepage, product pages for various sports, a cart page, and a checkout page.
+The website features multiple pages, including a homepage, product pages for various sports, a cart page, and a checkout page.
 The website is designed to provide a seamless and visually appealing shopping experience.

 ## LiveProject
 View the Live Project [here](http://127.0.0.1:5500/index.html)